COURSE OF STUDY

 ART 640 [4] Intermedia Studio Seminar

-Teaching Practicum [2] and \\ or ART Elective [2-4]
+Teaching Practicum [2] or ART Elective [2]

 (10 credits)